CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Be aware that when a Jetson Orin developer kit is powered down, it seems to forget what USB devices are attached to it.
 Consider that after a powerup, you always have to remove and re-insert the USB cables for the webcam and speakers to make these devices re-recognised as being attached.

 1) Install the FileZilla "client" on your Win10 laptop
-   - On your Windows machine, download the filezilla client via https://filezilla-project.org/  It makes your life a lot easier when you want to transfer files between a win10 machine and your Jetson.
-I tend to use the win10 laptop to backup my important stuff e.g. programs and tip sheets.
-It makes it a whole lot easier to re-install stuff after you have used the SDK manager to reflash your Jetson
+   - On your Windows machine, download the filezilla client via https://filezilla-project.org/  It makes your life a lot easier beign able to transfer files to and from the Jetson.
+I use a win10 desktop to backup my important Jetson stuff e.g. Jetson python programs and tip sheets.
+It just makes it a whole lot easier to re-install stuff back to the Jetson after you have used the SDK manager to reflash your Jetson.

 2) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here